-To use a JWT Bearer Token for client authentication, use the following parameter values and encodings.
+To use a JWT Bearer Token for client authentication, the client uses the following parameter values and encodings.

-'''

-The value of the client_assertion_type parameter MUST be urn:ietf:params:oauth:client-assertion-type:jwt-bearer.
+The value of the client_assertion_type is urn:ietf:params:oauth:client-assertion-type:jwt-bearer.

-'''

-The value of the client_assertion parameter MUST contain a single JWT.
+The value of the client_assertion parameter contains a single JWT.
+It MUST NOT contain more than one JWT.

-The following non-normative example demonstrates client authentication using a JWT during the presentation of an authorization code grant in an Access Token Request (with extra line breaks for display purposes only):
+The following example demonstrates client authentication using a JWT during the presentation of an authorization code grant in an Access Token Request (with extra line breaks for display purposes only):